Bengee07/Module-1.9/lesson.md

 ## Part 2 - Types of servers

+Though several technical specifications distinguish servers, generally, these high-powered machines can be broken down by functionality or their dedicated role(s) for an organization and by form factor.

 ### By Server Functionality

+Different types of servers play one or multiple jobs, from serving email and multimedia content to protecting internal networks and hosting web applications.
+The most common types of functionality include servers for shared network files, databases, proxy security, email, and server backups.

 Here are many types of servers that all perform different functions.
-Many networks contain one or more of the common server types:

 **1. File servers**